algosup/2024-2025-project-4-web-fpga-team-8/documents/technical/technicalSpecification.md

 Several enhancements have been identified to expand the capabilities of the Web FPGA platform:

-- **SDF Integration**: Use actual propagation delays from SDF files to animate accurate timing behavior.
 - **Hierarchy Parsing**: Support multi-module designs and nested components.
 - **Advanced Signal Overlays**: Add net-level routing paths and multi-color signal animations.
 - **Verilog Editor in Browser**: Allow users to write and test Verilog directly in the frontend.